Hawkes Architecture

 The central core is the key circulation point of the building and negotiates the difference between the two angled side of the building.

-Lift inside Mossie a Para 80, energy efficient passive house.
+Central circulation core showing the lift and staircase at Mossie, a Para 84, energy efficient passive house, hidden in the landscape.
 Another grand design by Hawkes Architecture.

 The central core is the key circulation point of the building and negotiates the difference between the two angled side of the building.